 Choices can help if you:

-Need support to identify and address issues and barriers which are preventing you from getting a job (e.g. low expectations and aspirations / lack of confidence and self-esteem / mental health and well being issues / debt and finance / drug and alcohol abuse / relationship breakdown / family issues etc.)
+need support to identify and address issues and barriers which are preventing you from getting a job (such as low expectations and aspirations; lack of confidence and self-esteem; mental health and well being issues; debt and finance; drug and alcohol abuse; relationship breakdown and family issues etc.)

 The project offers a range of support, tailored to your needs.
 On average we would expect you to spend between six and 12 months working with us.